mmcc007/fledge/docs/design.md

 {:toc}

 ---

-## Intro
-The 'start beta' and 'release' commands are implemented using a combination of a repository server, a build server and Fastlane.

 ### Repository Server
 The repository server can run any git server, such as GitHub, GitLab, etc. The git tag, in